Mukeshmp/Billing-System-Java/README.md

 #### 6. **Technology Stack**
    - **Frontend:** Java Swing for building the GUI.
    - **Backend:** Java for business logic and data processing.
-   - **Database:** MySQL or any relational database, integrated using JDBC or Hibernate ORM for data persistence.
+   - **Database:** MySQL , integrated using JDBC for data persistence.

 #### 7. **Error Handling & Logging**
    - Error handling mechanisms are integrated to catch and report issues during transactions, stock updates, and database operations.